-Feedback must empower a child to take some responsibility for improving their own work, with teachers alone not doing all the thinking work for the student.
-We see that assessment and marking should serve a single purpose, to advance student progress and outcomes.
+The sole focus of feedback is to further a child’s learning.
+Feedback should empower a child to take some responsibility for improving their own work, with teachers alone not doing all the thinking work for them.
+We see that assessment and marking should serve the main purpose of advancing student progress and outcomes.

-This means that students will receive a wider range of feedback, which will include: summary comments on final complex pieces of work; coded marking responses; immediate verbal feedback; peer and self-assessment and other approaches.
+This means that students will receive a wide range of feedback, which will include: summary comments on final complex pieces of work; coded marking responses; immediate verbal feedback; peer and self-assessment and other approaches.

 You may ask what this will mean for students and parents / carers?

-However, they will also start to notice that feedback is far more in depth, relevant and will more clearly identify key areas for improvement, with increased opportunity for learners to develop the greater independence needed to meet the needs of increasingly challenging GCSEs and BTEC programmes of study.
+Most assessed work is retained in school in specific assessment folders for safe keeping.
+They may notice that not every single piece of class and homework will be marked for their child.
+However, they will also notice that feedback is far more in depth, relevant and will more clearly identify key areas for improvement, with increased opportunity for learners to develop the greater independence needed to meet the needs of increasingly challenging GCSEs, BTEC and A Level programmes of study.

 We see our revised assessment processes as important and necessary change.